 - tenants share toilet, bathroom or kitchen facilities

-You can be fined up to £20,000 for renting out an unlicensed HMO.
+You can be fined an unlimited amount for renting out an unlicensed HMO.

 Licences will be given if:

 - the house is or can be made suitable for multiple occupation

 - the applicant is the most appropriate person to hold the licence